Do you feel lost with money?

 Understanding Components of Net Worth: Assets And Liabilities

-To fully understand the importance of net worth, we have to look at both assets and liabilities and see how they both affect our bottom line.
+To understand the importance of net worth, we have to look at both assets and liabilities since they both affect our bottom line.

 What Is An Asset?

 An asset is anything you own which has value.

 This includes cash and investments, but also your house, personal belongings, etc.

 The trick here though is assigning the right value to non-cash assets.